AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def mapping(id, start, end, type="cDNA")
 ```

-Get mapping information from the Ensembl REST API for a given ensembl id, convert between cDNA, CDS and protein
+Get mapping information from the Ensembl REST API for a given Ensembl id, convert between cDNA, CDS and protein

 **Arguments**:

-- `id`: ensembl id, because the ids also specify the species you do not need to specify the species
+- `id`: Ensembl id, because the ids also specify the species you do not need to specify the species
 - `start`: start position of the range
 - `end`: end position of the range
 - `type`: type of mapping, cDNA, CDS or protein